Hello, Action Institute Community!

 While the COVID-19 pandemic is hurting the global economy, we at Action Institute aim at delivering a whole-rounded perspective, cutting through the noise.

 Our weekly Special series approaches the effects of the virus from different perspectives: from medical facts to health policy, from economic policy to macroeconomic issues, from politics to financial markets, from technology to the impact on businesses, and more.
 We encourage our esteemed readers to provide us with feedback and suggestions.

-This weekly issue proposes a selection of papers and articles focused on (i) Technology and (ii) Politics, Institutions and International Policy.
+This weekly issue proposes a selection of papers and articles focused on Impact on Business and Financial Markets.

 Let me remind you that credit is the lifeblood of business, the lifeblood of prices and jobs.

 Good health is essential to social and economical development and it empowers all of the public sectors.

 Innovation is the specific instrument of entrepreneurship.
 The act that endows resources with a new capacity to create wealth.

 Talent is a source from which water flows constantly renewed.
 But this source loses its value unless it is properly used.